God is calling His people to Organize!

 Location

 Waldensian Center is located at the 1889 HSDA Church, Guihulngan, Negros Oriental, Philipines.
-This also serves as the residence of Pastor David and Marrah Sims
+This also serves as the residence of Pastor David and Marrah Sims.

-Register and enroll here Application
+Register and enroll here: Application Form

 Cost